 This man and his staff have been working in this premises for some 45 years and the workload has always been heavy, he had many employees in the past all working to repair and repaint cars, vans, motorbikes and almost everything else.
 Last week we saw a BMW motorbike plus 3 cars repainted and each job is unique, but in general involves changing several parts as well as then repaairing and repainting.

-This means that we have a stock of wheels, tyres, headlights, car panels, etc etc etc as you can imagine and we are now trying to put things into some kind of order and then to sell some of these parts, just to clear some space!!
-As you can imagine alot of the bits are Fiat, but we have a selection from almost all of the European brands plus Japanese and almost everything.
+This means that we have a stock of used wheels, tyres, headlights, car panels, doors etc etc etc as you can imagine and we are now trying to put things into some kind of order and to sell some of these parts, to clear some space!!
+As you can imagine alot of the bits are Fiat, but we have a selection from almost all of the European car brands plus Japanese and almost everything.

-If anyone is interested please contact me, we could surely fill a container and we are near to the port of Salerno so we could also export these parts.
+If anyone is interested please contact me, we could surely fill a container and we are near to the port of Salerno so we could also export these parts very easily.

-So when I first bought the S4 all was good, but after only a week she started to run the engine fans all the time and they stayed on even when I parked the car before she was up to operating temperature!!
-That evening the fans must have run until the car battery was dead and when I charged and then changed the battery the problem continued.
+So when I first bought the S4 in Feb all was good, but after only a week she started to run the engine fans all the time and they stayed on even when I parked the car even before she was up to operating temperature!!
+That evening the fans must have run until the car battery was dead and when I charged and then changed the battery for a new one the problem continued.
 So I did some research and found A8parts in the UK and I asked their opinion about the part I needed to change to resolve this disaster.